ProjectPythia/advanced-viz-cookbook/_sources/README.md

 ### Visualization of Structured Grids

 In this section we will demonstrate how to visualize data that is on a structured grid.
+Namely, we will look at Spagetti Hurricane plots.
 Here we will have workflows that utilize packages such as [`cartopy`](https://scitools.org.uk/cartopy/docs/latest/) and [`geocat-viz`](https://geocat-viz.readthedocs.io/en/latest/).

-### Visualization of Unstructured Grids

-There are lots of compelling reasons to use unstructured data.
-In this section we will go over these points and demonstrate how to visualizate unstructured grids using [`uxarray`](https://uxarray.readthedocs.io/en/latest/).

-### Interactive Visualization

-Some plots allow users to iteract with them by toggling certain constants or changing the viewing angle.
-Here we use [`datashader`](ttps://datashader.org/) to iteract with some plots.

-### 3D Visualization

-A lot of geoscience data is 3-dimensional.
-Here we discuss tools such as [`vapor`](https://www.vapor.ucar.edu/) that are designed for multidimensional data visualization.

 ### Animation